 The principal benefit of a scheme is that if all the necessary majorities are obtained and hurdles are cleared, and the court approves the scheme, the terms of the scheme become binding on all members of the relevant class(es) of shareholders or creditors, whether or not they:

 Secured creditors, with respect to secured property, rank senior to unsecured or trade creditors in an insolvency, at least with respect to secured property, and (in the absence of some sort of a scheme of arrangement) all creditors rank ahead of equity.
-Some preferred creditors (for example, severance pay, medical health insurance premiums related payments and certain salaries due to employees) rank ahead of all secured creditors as a matter of law, although these are generally not relevant in the context of international project finance transactions.
+Some preferred creditors (for example, severance pay, medical health insurance premiums-related payments and certain salaries due to employees) rank ahead of all secured creditors as a matter of law, although these are generally not relevant in the context of international project finance transactions.

 Parties are usually paid in the following order of priority on a company’s liquidation:

-The priority of competing security interests is fact-specific, and depends on the nature of the security interest granted and the lex situs of the underlying asset subject to the interest.
+The priority of competing security interests is fact-specific and depends on the nature of the security interest granted and the lex situs of the underlying asset subject to the interest.

-In respect of the granting of guarantees or security interests, the directors of the company providing them should be satisfied that such granting is in the best interests of the company as a whole; where the company derives a commercial benefit from the underlying transactions, this will usually be the case.
+In respect of the granting of guarantees or security interests, the directors of the company providing them should be satisfied that any such granting is in the best interests of the company as a whole; where the company derives a commercial benefit from the underlying transactions, this will usually be the case.

-In accordance with Section 145(1) of the Companies Law (2020 Revision), every conveyance or transfer of property or charge therein, every payment, every obligation and every judicial proceeding made, incurred, taken or suffered by any company that is unable to pay its debts as they become due from its own monies in favour of any creditor, with a view to giving that creditor a preference over the other creditors, will be invalid if made, incurred, taken or suffered within the six months immediately preceding the commencement of a liquidation.
-A payment to a related party of the company will be deemed to have been made with a view to giving such creditor a preference.
-A conveyance or transfer will be made "with a view" to giving a preference if it can be established that the transferor's dominant intention was to prefer the creditor (ie, to put the creditor in a better position than he, she or they would otherwise have been).
-If the company's primary purpose in making the disposition was to achieve something else, then it will not be a voidable preference, even if preferring the creditor was an obvious collateral effect of that payment.
+In accordance with Section 145(1) of the Companies Act (As Revised), every conveyance or transfer of property or charge therein, every payment, every obligation and every judicial proceeding made, incurred, taken or suffered by any company that is unable to pay its debts as they become due from its own monies in favour of any creditor, with a view to giving that creditor a preference over the other creditors, will be invalid if made, incurred, taken or suffered within the six months immediately preceding the commencement of a liquidation.
+A payment to a related party of the company will be deemed to have been made with a view to giving that creditor a preference.
+A conveyance or transfer will be made “with a view” to giving a preference if it can be established that the transferor’s dominant intention was to prefer the creditor (ie, to put the creditor in a better position than they would otherwise have been).
+If the company’s primary purpose in making the disposition was to achieve something else, then it will not be a voidable preference, even if preferring the creditor was an obvious collateral effect of that payment.

-If, in the course of the winding-up of a company, it appears that any business of the company has been carried on with intent to defraud (which has the same meaning as above) creditors of the company or creditors of any other person, or for any fraudulent purpose, the liquidator may apply to the court for a declaration that any persons who were knowingly parties to the carrying on of business in the above manner are liable to make such contributions, if any, to the company's assets as the court thinks proper.
+If, in the course of the winding-up of a company, it appears that any business of the company has been carried on with intent to defraud (which has the same meaning as previously described) creditors of the company or creditors of any other person, or for any fraudulent purpose, the liquidator may apply to the court for a declaration that any persons who were knowingly parties to the carrying on of business in the aforementioned manner are liable to make such contributions, if any, to the company’s assets as the court thinks proper.